 And before you worry about how on earth, you’re going to get a 170-pound Great Dane into your bathtub; I’ll alleviate your concerns.
 Danes don’t need to be bathed very frequently.

-They are a low odor breed, and their skin and fur will both stay healthy mostly on its own.
+They are a low-odor breed, and their skin and fur will both stay healthy mostly on their own.
 So they only need an occasional bath, unless they muddy themselves up somewhere, of course.

 Grooming and Health Tip: